KDE/kapidox/README.md

 framework or other module) and a standard template for the generated documentation.

+## Dependencies

+Python 2 or 3 is required to run the scripts.
+Whichever version of python you use needs to have the pystache and yaml (or pyyaml) modules.
+The following command should install them for the current user:

+    pip install --user PyYAML pystache

 ## Writing documentation

 Writing dox is beyond the scope of this documentation -- see the notes at